GiovanniDicanio/LoadingCedictBenchmarkCpp/README.md

 * The C++ standard I/O streams and locale/codecvt for UTF-8 to UTF-16 conversions are _very slow_ (#1).

-  As soon as the implementation changes to memory-mapped files and Win32 MultiByteToWideChar (#2), the performance jumps from a total time of 650 ms to less than 120 ms. (The original numbers are 240 ms, or 300 ms including destructors.)
+  As soon as the implementation changes to memory-mapped files and Win32 MultiByteToWideChar (#2), the performance jumps from a total time of 650 ms to less than 120 ms. (The original numbers published in The Old New Thing blog are 240 ms, and 300 ms including destructors.)
 Basically, running this code today, compiled with VS2015 on an Intel i7-6700 CPU, we get less than _half_ the execution times that the author got in 2005, e.g. 105 ms of dictionary loading time today vs. 240 ms back in 2005.
-I

   I don’t know what hardware was used for testing the original code in 2005, but I think that C++11 improvements like move semantics play an important role in the increase of STL string performance.